Using Nucleus Workstation

 See Networking and TCP/IP Ports for a comprehensive list of the ports used by Omniverse.

-The data directory is selected during installation of Nucleus Workstation via Launcher.
-Once set, all data will be stored in that location.
+The data directory is chosen during installation of Nucleus Workstation.
+All data saved to Nucleus Workstation will be stored in that directory.

-To back up your data, simply create a copy of the data directory.
-From there, you are free to choose any backup method you prefer.
+To back up your data, close all running Omniverse services, then create a copy of the data directory.

-To restore the data, ensure that the data path points to the same path as your backup directory.
+To restore your data, ensure that the data path points to the same path as your backup directory.
 There are two ways to do this:

 Change DATA PATH in Launcher to point to the backup directory: